Angry Birds Go!: Multiplayer

-Rovio announced on December 13, 2013 that the multiplayer feature will be included in the upcoming Spring 2014 update.
+Rovio announced on December 13, 2013, that the multiplayer feature would be included in the upcoming Spring 2014 update.
 After the release of the May 2014 update, multiplayer was partially featured as a "Weekly Tournament", where the player tries to compete in five events against the player's Facebook friends, similar to Angry Birds Friends.

 In the July 2014 update, multiplayer was further added within the game.
 According to Rovio, this is part one of the update.
-The online multiplayer is asynchronous, thus players are not competing with each other at the same time.
-However, Rovio hints that part two of their update may contain synchronous online racing.
+The online multiplayer is asynchronous; thus, players are not competing with each other at the same time.
+However, Rovio hinted that part two of their update may contain synchronous online racing.
 In the November 2014 update, multiplayer features team racing with 3 other racers at the same time, and night racing is an option.
 In early 2015 update, local multiplayer where players can race each other if they are all using the same Wi-Fi network.
 It was removed in the 1.13.9 update then re-added in the 2.0 update.
-Then somehow in 2017, the same year that Rovio closed down production, the tournament game mode stopped working, likely having shut down.
+Then in 2017, the same year that Rovio closed down production, the tournament game mode stopped working, which shut down.